JAmwenya/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

-This directory contains problems and solutions on creating unittests.
+This directory contains problems and solutions on creating unittests and integration tests.